-When the Legislature adopted the Freedom of Information Law (FOIL), it simultaneously created the Committee and charged it with developing regulations for the implementation of its provisions and authorized it to issue advisory opinions in order to promote the uniform and efficient implementation of the new disclosure obligations across various state agencies.
-This system has worked well for many years, but as FOIL itself has evolved and FOIL volumes have increased across the state, so too have disputes concerning compliance with FOIL obligations.
-The current structure does not recognize this increase in volume and complexity of disputes and accordingly cannot ensure the prompt and efficient disposition of such disputes.
-The Committee as it is currently authorized has no enforcement powers; however, the Committee is consistently made aware of concerns that the current statutory construct for appeal and enforcement places an expensive and time-consuming burden on private citizens wishing to seek redress for perceived violations of the open government statutes.
+When the Legislature adopted the Freedom of Information Law (FOIL) nearly fifty years ago, it simultaneously created the Committee and charged it with developing regulations for the implementation of FOIL and authorized it to issue advisory opinions to promote the uniform and efficient implementation of the new disclosure obligations across various state agencies.
+This system worked well for many years, but as both the law and technology have evolved and volumes of FOIL requests have increased, so too have delays and disputes over FOIL compliance.
+The current structure of administrative oversight of FOIL compliance does ensure the prompt and efficient disposition of such disputes.
+The Committee itself has no enforcement powers but is aware of the need for a more efficient and inexpensive way to process and resolve disputes concerning FOIL compliance.
+The current statutory construct for appeal and enforcement places an expensive and time-consuming burden on private citizens seeking redress for perceived violations of the open government statutes.

-There are currently several proposals in the Senate and Assembly that recognize these concerns and that appear to reflect a desire to shift the burden of open government statutory enforcement from private citizens to public agencies.
-As seen in these proposals, and in some examples in other states, there are several ways to achieve the desired result of expertise, uniformity and efficiency in the resolution of disputes.
+Proposals currently before the Senate and Assembly noted below recognize these concerns and propose alternative mechanisms to minimize the burden of open government statutory enforcement.
+As seen in these proposals, and in examples of streamlined enforcement mechanisms adopted in other states in recent years, there are multiple ways to achieve the desired expertise, uniformity and efficiency in the resolution of disputes.
 The Committee does not recommend a specific oversight approach for New York State but encourages the Legislature to investigate the benefits and drawbacks, including possible bureaucratic delay or interference, that may result from a system of increased or different oversight.